“The Jack Clement Years”

 Publishers: University of Illinois Press

-Ernest “Pop” Stoneman, the unsung musical pioneer, whose contributory recognition into folklore sadly only came after his death, when he was inducted into the “Country Music Hall Of Fame”.
+Ernest “Pop” Stoneman, the unsung musical pioneer, whose contributory recognition into folklore sadly only came after his death in 1968, when he was inducted into the “Country Music Hall Of Fame”.
 The omission of his wife and lifelong significant other, Hattie Frost, remains a puzzle and is of great sadness to the family, and those who respected her contribution.

 Ernest’s early music influences came from members of his father’s family.
-His father Elisha, a lay preacher, had no musical interests.
+His father Elisha was a lay preacher, and had no musical interests.
 Other significant others in his formative years would include John William (Bill) Frost, a gifted fiddle player.
 Who would unknowingly, eventually, become his future father-in-law.
-Ernest would learn to play a variety of musical instruments, though the Guitar, Harmonica, and then Autoharp would later become his instrument of choice.
+Ernest would learn to play a variety of musical instruments, though the Guitar, Harmonica, and then the Autoharp would later become his instrument of choice.

-During these years he would perfect his talent as a musician, playing with friends and family in and around the local area.
-At this time he also became closely attached to Hattie Frost, daughter of ”Bill” Frost, an outstanding banjo and fiddle player herself.
+During these early years he would perfect his talent as a musician, playing with friends and family in, and around the local area.
+At this time he also became closely attached to Hattie Frost, daughter of the forementioned ”Bill” Frost.
+She was an outstanding banjo and fiddle player herself.
 They eventually married on 10th Nov 1918.
 Hattie was 18years old and a devout Christian.
 This would be the beginnings of a musical dynasty.
 Hattie would give birth to 23 children, of which 15 would live to adulthood.
 Most were to embrace their parents musical talent, and purpose.
 They were born to entertain.

 Observations and Reflections of Truthfulness

 While recognised as a must read historical novel.
-In the Ivan Tribe narrative of the Stoneman’s lives, he suggests that they contributed to their own subsequent disappointments and loss of favour, within an industry as it transformed from its early beginnings to appeal to a wider audience.
-He further adds that they had control of their finances, and would make decisions that would add to their failures.
+In the Ivan Tribe narrative of the Stoneman’s lives, he suggests that they contributed to their own subsequent disappointments and loss of favour within an industry as it transformed from its early beginnings, then to appeal to a wider audience.
+Ivan Tribe further adds that they had control of their own finances, and would make decisions that would add to their failures.
 This was not so.

 It must be recorded that if contribution is through being naïve, innocent, sincere, and trusting.
-Then they “are” responsible.
+Then they, the Stoneman's, “are” responsible.
 But if, as the truthful record in history testifies, these unassuming, modest folks were unashamedly taken advantage of, betrayed, and then discarded.
 Those in whom they entrusted their future and livelihood are surely accountable.

 This is the story of hard working, naive, and honest mountain people, who were blessed, or smitten, as some would say, with a god given musical talent that they sought to share with others.
-This as time passed, proved to be not only rewarding, but frustrating, daunting, and tinged with struggle and some sadness.
+None had any musical tuition/instruction throughout their individual lives.
+This as time passed, proved to be not only rewarding, but frustrating, daunting, and tinged with struggle, and some sadness.

 Two disturbing events in the years that followed would alter the course of “Pop” Stoneman and his family’s journey through their musical career, and private lives